In a Nutshell:

 5. Shop from safer brands.

-I’ve listed the “safer” chocolate brands that I would buy below, and explained my reasoning.
+I’ve listed the “safer” chocolate brands that I would buy above, and explained my reasoning.

 6. Put pressure on your favorite brands.